Ataxia–telangiectasia: N-Acetyl-Leucine

-N-Acetyl-Leucine is an orally administered, modified amino acid that is being developed as a novel treatment for multiple rare and common neurological disorders by IntraBio Inc (Oxford, United Kingdom).
+N-Acetyl-Leucine is an orally administered, modified amino acid that is being developed as a novel treatment for multiple rare and common neurological disorders by IntraBio Inc. (Oxford, United Kingdom).

 N-Acetyl-Leucine has been granted multiple orphan drug designations from the U.S. Food & Drug Administration (FDA) and the European Medicines Agency (EMA) for the treatment of various genetic diseases, including Ataxia-Telangiectasia.
 N-Acetyl-Leucine has also been granted Orphan Drug Designations in the US and EU for related inherited cerebellar ataxias, such as Spinocerebellar Ataxias.
 U.S. Food & Drug Administration (FDA) and the European Medicines Agency (EMA).

-Published case series studies have demonstrated the positive clinical benefit of treatment with N-Acetyl-Leucine various inherited cerebellar ataxias.
+Published case series studies have demonstrated the positive clinical benefit of treatment with N-Acetyl-Leucine in various inherited cerebellar ataxias.

 A multinational clinical trial investigating N-Acetyl-L-Leucine for the treatment Ataxia-Telangiectasia began in 2019.

 IntraBio is also conducting two parallel clinical trials with N-Acetyl-L-Leucine for the treatment Niemann-Pick disease type C and GM2 Gangliosidosis (Tay-Sachs and Sandhoff Disease) Future opportunities to develop N-Acetyl-Leucine include Lewy Body Dementia, Amyotrophic lateral sclerosis, Restless Leg Syndrome, Multiple Sclerosis, and Migraine.

 Prognosis

-Median survival in two large cohorts studies was 25 and 19 years of age, with a wide range.
+Median survival in two large cohort studies was 25 and 19 years, with a wide range.

-Life expectancy does not correlate well with severity of neurological impairment.
+Life expectancy does not correlate well with the severity of neurological impairment.